waii-ai/waii-mcp-hands-on-lab/lab-docs/0_understand_the_basics.md

    - Output format
    - Implementation details

-The docstring in the tool declaration is crucial as it provides the interface documentation for AI models.
-The docstring should include:
+The docstring and the tool declaration are crucial as it provides the interface documentation for AI models.
+They should include:
 - A clear description of what the tool does
 - Args section describing each parameter
 - Example usage in the description